moehoshio/one.h/README.md

 one::oneR<std::fstream,std::filesystem::path> file4(one::Opt::notUseConditionConstructor{},std::filesystem::path("file3.txt"));
 ```

-For Args...
+For type and conditions...

+objects : new and delete should not be deleted.

-pointer types (including char *) should not be used.
+condition : pointer types (including char *) should not be used.
-If it's a custom type, it should have T&&, operator ==, operator &&==, and new and delete should not be deleted.
-A satisfactory example is:
+If it's a custom type, it should have T&&, operator ==, operator &&==  A satisfactory example is:

 ```cpp
     struct X{